realbig/ambassador-docs/dashboards.md

 ## Embed A Dashboard

 The dashboard can be displayed by using the shortcode `[ambassador_dashboard id="N"]`, where "N" is the dashboard ID.
 You can copy and paste the provided shortcode from the metabox "How to Use" and place it any page or post.
 I recommending doing so now on a test page so that you can continually preview your dashboard and ensure it is setup right.
+You can also preview the changes like any other page by clicking "Preview Changes" or "View Dashboard".

 With the Ambassador System, you will want to place dashboards within WLM (WishList Member) visibility shortcodes.
 They look like `[wlm_private 'Level 1|Level 2']CONTENT[/wlm_private]`, where `Level 1` and `Level 2` represent various levels, separated by pipes `|`, that should be able to view the content.
 For more information on how to implement this, view the [WLM documentation](http://member.wishlistproducts.com/11-private-tag-protection/).